-Contrast: Definition, issues, and explanations
+Contrast: Definition, issues and explanations

-Design and UI/UX
+Design et UI/UX

 Ergonomics